 All Related Party Transactions entered into during the financial year were on an arm'slength basis and in the ordinary course of business.
 Details of Related Party Transactionsare disclosed in Note 34 of the Audited Financial Statements of the Company.

 EXTRACT OF ANNUAL RETURN

-As per the requirement of the Sexual Harassment of Women at Workplace (PreventionProhibition and Redressal) Act 2013 (POSH Act') and Rules made thereunder yourCompany has constituted an Internal Complaints Committee (ICC).
-While maintaining thehighest governance norms the Company has appointed an external independent person who hasworked in this area and has the requisite experience in handling such matters.
+As per the requirement of the Sexual Harassment of Women at Workplace (PreventionProhibition & Redressal) Act 2013 (POSH Act') and Rules made thereunder yourCompany has constituted an Internal Complaints Committees (ICC).
+While maintaining thehighest governance norms the Company has within the ICC appointed an externalindependent person who has worked in this area and has the requisite experience inhandling such matters.

 During the year no complaint of sexual harassment was received by the Company.
-Tobuild awareness in this area the Company has been conducting induction/ refresherprogrammes in the organisation on a continuous basis.
+Tobuild awareness in this area the Company has been conducting induction and refresherprograms in the organization on a continuous basis.

 2. Pallab Bhattacharya